dtemps123/UTIcode/README.md

 # UTIcode
 Python code for interfacing with the Universal Transducer Interface evaluation boards from SmartTec.
+This code has been tested extensively on Windows 10 and Windows 7.
+It has not been tested on Linux, but in theory should work just fine, as long as the serial connection is initialized properly.

 Target Python version = 2.7
 Python dependencies: `numpy`, `time`, `os`, `io`, `serial`